CARE guide

 The word great is something that we need to discuss here.

 For some of us “great” means “new”.
 Some of us like the raw and chunky look of concrete.
 They might also like how patina develops on the surface over time.
 On the other hand, some of us want a quartz-like, clean cut slim countertop that doesn’t stain at all.
-Do you keep the kitchen countertop clean at all times?
-Are you constantly wiping the surfaces?
-Are you always in a hurry and tend to forget to forget to clean your countertop?
-These are the things we need to discuss before we start your project.

 • Topical sealers: in which case you protect your porous concrete with a film of material, which is usually PU (polyurethane).
 We use topical sealers for most of our creations (tables and countertops) It is very resistant to stains but may scratch easily.
 Topical sealers keeps your concrete looking new as long as you take good care of it.
+In 80% of the cases polyurethane is the protection chosen by our customers.

 • Reactive sealers: a chemical reaction with the concrete itself happens and crystals are built within the matrix of the concrete.
 Reactive sealers protect the concrete in depth giving a more natural look to your countertops.